 2000 – Alberto Aquilani made his debut for Italy Under-15’s in their goalless draw with Uruguay.
 On the same day, Brad Friedel played in the USA’s 1-1 friendly draw with Iran in Pasadena.

 1974 - Terry McDermott won his only Under-23’s cap as England were held to a goalless draw by Wales at Ashton Gate.

 2012 – Future red Kolo Touré played as the Ivory Coast beat Libya 1-0 in a friendly in Abu Dhabi.

 2002 – Robbie Foy featured for Scotland Under-17’s in their 2-0 friendly win in Malta.

 On the move again

 1987 - Future reds loanee keeper Mark Prudhoe joined Sheffield Wednesday on loan from Walsall.
 He did not make a first-team appearance while at Hillsborough, as was the case when he arrived at Anfield in November 1994.

 2014 – Ex-reserves defender Gareth Roberts had his contract with Bury terminated despite being club captain.
 He had played just thirteen times for the Shakers.

 2017 – Ex-reds left-back Aly Cissokho joined Olympiacos on loan from Aston Villa.
 He played once in ten outings while in Greece.

-2019 – Ex-reds midfielder Mohamed Sissoko signed for Sochaux-Montbéliard, playing thirteen times before the end of the season.
+2019 – Ex-reds midfielder Momo Sissoko signed for Sochaux-Montbéliard, playing thirteen times before the end of the season.